Muskellunge Management Objectives for the Susquehanna and Chenango Rivers

 Tiger muskellunge were stocked into the Susquehanna River to create an opportunity for anglers to catch a trophy fish.
 However, once we felt that muskellunge were actually supporting the vast majority of the fishery, tiger musky stocking was discontinued.
 Wild muskellunge are now managed with the same intent of sustaining a trophy fishery.

-The current regulation, which went into effect in October 1992, allows anglers to harvest one muskellunge or tiger muskellunge per day (combined) that is 30" or longer between the 1st Saturday in May and March 15.
+The previous regulation, which went into effect in October 1992 and remained until October 2012, allowed anglers to harvest one muskellunge or tiger muskellunge per day (combined) that is 30" or longer between the 1st Saturday in May and March 15.
+The current regulation changed the minimum size to 40", October 1, 2012.
 This special regulation for the Susquehanna and Chenango Rivers was created to eliminate the need for anglers to differentiate between the two species since season dates for musky and tiger musky are different.
 The extended tiger musky season was selected over the shorter musky season because the muskellunge population was expanding despite being managed, in essence, under the more liberal tiger musky season (everyone assumed that all fish were tigers).